 Consider, (a) the following notes on popular Scriptures on the subject of judging:

-It is the condemning type of judgment that is wrong.
+It is the condemning and hypocritical type of judgment that is wrong.
 This is denounced in other scriptures (Rom 14:4,10,13; Js 4:11) because of the reasons stated in Mt 5:22.
 We can defer passing sentence on people to God and know that He will have perfect judgment (Rom 2:2; Rev 20:13).

-Also notice that in these scriptures, Jesus is not forbidding judgment, but rather is warning to be careful with our judgment because we will be judged accordingly.
+Notice therefore that in these scriptures, Jesus is not forbidding judgment, but rather is warning to be careful with our thought-life and subsequent judgment because we will be judged accordingly.
 This same principle is stated in Rom 2:1-3 and Js 2:12- 13.
 There are certain cases where we have to pass a condemning sentence as Paul did (1 Cor 5:3-5; 1 Tim 1:20) or as a judge would today.
 Pastors and elders are charged with rebuking and even disciplining church members (1 Tim 5:20; Rev 2:12-16,18-20), but it is not something to be done lightly.
 This warning constrains us to be certain that we have heard from God and are not simply venting our own frustrations.
 Note also, scriptures such as 2 Jn 1:10-11; 1 Tim 5:22.